djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 7.1 Click on "Associate service".
 <img width="1000" alt="image" src="hands-on-lab-assets/image38.1.png">

-7.2 Make sure "Global" and the region of your cloud account is selected in dropdown.
+7.2 Make sure "Global" and the region of your cloud account is selected in the drop-down.
  <img width="1000" alt="image" src="hands-on-lab-assets/image38.3.png">

 7.3  Select available watsonx.ai runtime service.
-(Look for the service with Type "watsonx.ai Runtime")
+(Look for the service with Type "watsonx.ai Runtime".)
  <img width="1000" alt="image" src="hands-on-lab-assets/image38.4.png">

-7.4 Once that's done, navigate to agent lab again (by clicking on hamburger menu in top left and then clicking on "Home", then clicking on "Agent Lab")
+7.4 Once that's done, navigate to the Agent Lab again (by clicking on the "hamburger menu" in top left and then clicking on "Home", then clicking on "Agent Lab")

-8. In “Instructions” field, paste this prompt “You are a helpful Human Resources Assistant that uses tools to answer questions in detail.
-Please use website https://www.cipd.org/en/knowledge/factsheets/hr-policies-factsheet/ to give answers to user questions.
-When greeted, say “Hi, I am HR agent, How can I help you?”
+8. In the “Instructions” field, paste this prompt “You are a helpful Human Resources Assistant that uses tools to answer questions in detail.
+Please use the website https://www.cipd.org/en/knowledge/factsheets/hr-policies-factsheet/ to give answers to user questions.
+When greeted, say “Hi, I am an HR agent.
+How can I help you?”

 <img width="1000" alt="image" src="hands-on-lab-assets/image39.png">

 ### Using a tool
-9. From “Added tools” section remove already added tools.
+9. From the “Added tools” section, remove already added tools.

 <img width="1000" alt="image" src="hands-on-lab-assets/image40.png">